xmontana/raspmonitor/readme.md

 At the end of the installation script you will ask for the raspmonitor config parameters (database, email account for sending alerts...)

-Check Symfony2 compatibility with your sistem:
+Check Symfony2 compatibility with your system:

     php app/check.php